mmomrk/mrge/README.md

 - Add handling of non-comparable input
 - Add rounding flag for soft-resetting
+- Add default setting of post not pre handling because security of the first bit.
+Or maybe not.
+Should be discussed with the professionals.
+Not an issue with statistics storage though

 ## Further development

 - Make theoretical base on the topic of reversability
 - Investigate behaviour of the extractor for the purpose of manipulation in the long perspective
 - Use it to track unnatural package activity in the local network.
 Sort of snort
+- Make a tool to squeeze the extractor into low-resource MC's by the input profile and provided specs or something
 - Second order extractor to track and fix input distribution drift
 - Server-side anti-bot